2025

 2024

-A mixed platter of theatre, poetry, stand-up comedy, monologues, music, Kathak and Bharatanatyam — something for everyone at Basement Theatre.
+A mixed platter of theatre, poetry, stand-up comedy, monologues, Kathak and Bharatanatyam from artists rooted in South Asian connections.

 Learn More →